Jital: Purchasing power of the jital

 More research into markets and currency policy is needed to determine the purchasing power of the jital in epochs prior to that of the Delhi sultanate.

 Iltutmish (1192–1236), the founder of the Delhi Sultanate, had been sold into slavery as a boy and later purchased by Ghorid general Qutb ud-Din Aibak (himself the slave of Muhammad Ghori) for 100,000 jitals.
 This offer was accepted two years after slave dealers had refused an offer of 1,000 gold coins for Iltutmish.

 Delhi Sultan Alauddin Khalji (1296–1316) regulated the prices of staple foods and essential commodities to prevent famine, discourage stockpiling, increase tax revenue, eliminate bribery, and insure that his military personnel were paid on time and could afford to live on their salaries.
 Battles could be lost if any part of the imperial workforce walked off the job for non-payment.
-The salary of a calvaryman with his own horse was 235 tankas per year or 19 1/2 tankas per month (936 jitals).
+The salary of a cavalryman with his own horse was 235 tankas per year or 19 1/2 tankas per month (936 jitals).
 The Delhi market prices during this period of economic and political stability appear below: For further background see Market reforms of Alauddin Khalji.
 At this time, 1 seer was 24 tolas in weight (1.25 kg/2.8 lbs), and 40 seers made one maund.

 Delhi Sultanate.
 Alauddin Khalji 1314 CE.
 Obverse: as-sultan al-a/'zam 'Ala ud-du/niya wa ud-din.
 Reverse: abu'l-muzaffar/Muhammad shah/as-sultan 714 [AH year].
 Silver 3.62 gm.
 16 mm.
 Tye #418.